2015 in science

 A number of significant scientific events occurred in 2015.
-Gene editing based on CRISPR got significantly improved.
+Gene editing based on CRISPR significantly improved.
 A new human-like species, Homo naledi, was first described.
 Gravitational waves were observed for the first time (announced publicly in 2016), and dwarf planets Pluto and Ceres were visited by spacecraft for the first time.
 The United Nations declared 2015 the International Year of Soils and Light-based Technologies.